capport-wg/7710bis/README.md

-Kumari & Kline          Expires December 15, 2019               [Page 7]
+Kumari & Kline           Expires January 3, 2020                [Page 7]

-Internet-Draft             DHCP Captive-Portal                 June 2019
+Internet-Draft             DHCP Captive-Portal                 July 2019

    DHCP or RA option is a cleaner technique, and reduces user